HKUDS/SSLRec/docs/User Guide.md

 + Architecture Design of SSLRec
 + Create My Own Model
-+ Create My Own Trainer
++ Create My Own DataHandler and Dataset

 ## Architecture Design of SSLRec
 SSLRec is a unified self-supervised recommendation algorithm framework, which includes the following 5 main parts.
 ### DataHandler
-**DataHandler** is used to read the raw data, perform data preprocessing (such as converting to a sparse matrix format), and finally organize the data into a DataLoader for training and testing.
+**DataHandler** is used to read the raw data, perform data preprocessing (such as converting to a sparse matrix format), and finally organize the data into a DataLoader for training and evaluation.
 In our design, it contains two important functions:
 + ```__init__()```: It stores the original path of the corresponding dataset according to the configuration provided by the user.
 + ```load_data()```: It reads the raw data, performs necessary data preprocessing and finally instantiates ```train_dataloader``` and ```test_dataloader```

-We designed different DataHandlers for four categories (i.e., General Collaborative Filtering, Sequential Recommendation, Multi-behavior Recommendation, Social Recommendation) respectively.
+We designed different DataHandlers for four scenario (i.e., General Collaborative Filtering, Sequential Recommendation, Multi-behavior Recommendation, Social Recommendation) respectively.
 You can get a more detailed understanding by reading the source code of [DataHandlerGeneralCF](https://github.com/HKUDS/SSLRec/blob/main/data_utils/data_handler_general_cf.py).

 ### Dataset